rishabpoh/test/AzureStorageNetMigrationV12.md

 Package names and the namespaces root for version 12 Azure client libraries follow the pattern `Azure.[Area].[Service]` where the legacy libraries followed the pattern `Microsoft.Azure.[Area].[Service]`.

-In this case, to install the v12 package with Nuget:
+In this case, to install the legacy v11 package with Nuget:
 ```
 dotnet add package Azure.Storage.Blobs
 ```

-Legacy (v11):
+It is now the following for v12:
 ```
 dotnet add package Microsoft.Azure.Storage.Blob
 ```